overhide/overhide/README.md

 ## About

 At it's core *overhide* is solving a people problem.
-Consider an app developer who wants to create something, but doesn't want to front time, money, resources into infrastructure to support the solution.
+Consider an app developer who wants to create something, but doesn't want to front time, money, resources, into infrastructure to support the solution.
 Further consider a user who wants to use said service, but doesn't want to worry about who they're trusting with their data and information.
 Although both likely want the ease of centralized hubs for discovery--e.g. app stores--they might not want the burden of maintaining some centralized relationship: another account/login/network.

 For certain solutions--*overhide* isn't universally applicable--we want to free the app developer from the standard deployment model and free the user from trusting yet another provider.

 Are users ready for *overhide*?
-Although we all enjoy the benefits of centralization for discovery and distribution--e.g. app stores--we do want the freedom of not locking-in, owning our data, keeping our particulars to ourselves.
+Although we all enjoy the benefits of centralization for discovery and distribution--e.g. app stores--we do want the freedom of not locking-in, owning our data, and keeping our particulars to ourselves.

 Services built on top of *overhide* can be as decentralized as the service author enables.
-An app can be fully decentralized leveraging some distributed implementation of the *overhide* (data) broker, and some blockchain solution for remuneration.
+An app can be fully decentralized leveraging a distributed implementation of the *overhide* (data) broker, and a blockchain solution for remuneration.
 Or said app could start with a simple on-premises instance of an *overhide* broker and no remuneration structure.

 ---

-Within this repo you will find API specifications, API reference implementations, JavaScript client library, and tooling, that act together to broker storing of a service's user data with qualities described above.
+Within this repo you will find documentation and API specifications relevant to *overhide*.
+Implementations of these APIs constitute *overhide* deployments that act together to broker storing of a service's user data with qualities described above.

 The heart of *overhide* is a "broker" between a "service" and a "user".
 It is a data-store that is completely uninterested in what the "service" is and who the "user" is.